 Where do you see Coxem in the future?

 Providing the right solutions for all of our customers is Coxem’s motivation to keep moving forward.
 For this reason we develop not just electron microscopes but also a variety of high-end analytical devices to be able to provide our customers with specific solutions for their needs.
 We are striving hard to develop and offer our customers advanced electron microscopes such as FE-SEM and FIB and to become a global leader in the near future.
 And now, SEM with EDS and EBSD is providing solutions to a wide range of industries through large area analysis.
-And for the bright future of our next generation, many creatives ideas and thoughts are being shared on how we can contribute our SEMs to be part of educational programs in schools to let the young generation apply it to their studies.
+And for the bright future of our next generation, many creative ideas and thoughts are being shared on how we can contribute our SEMs to be part of educational programs in schools to let the young generation apply it to their studies.
 Asking ourselves “How can we solve the problems that different people in different fields have, and how much can it benefit the world?” will always serve as a guide to go on the right path and to see things from a variety of perspectives to reach our goals.

 About Junhee Lee